vikingdata/articles/databases/mysql/MySQL_memory.md

 -----

-output of memory sections of "show engine innodb status".
+output of memory section of "show engine innodb status".
 ```
 ----------------------
 BUFFER POOL AND MEMORY